kirankhatrihehe/Bank-Account-Simulator/README.md

 # Bank Account Simulator

-A simple console program to manage bank accounts.
-Users can create accounts, deposit and withdraw money, and view transaction history.
-This project helps practice basic C++ programming, object-oriented design, and file management concepts.
+## Project Overview
+A simple bank account simulator in C++ that allows users to deposit and withdraw money.
+The project uses classes `Account` and `Bank` to manage accounts and balances.

+---

-## Features
+## Current Status

-- **Create New Account**: Add a new bank account with owner name and account number.
+**Implemented Features**:
+-  Feature 1: Deposit Money
-- **Deposit Money**: Adding money to an existing account.
+  - Users can deposit money into an account.
+  - Validates input to prevent negative deposits.
+-  Feature 2: Withdraw Money
-- **Withdraw Money**: Withdraw money from an account if balance is sufficient.
+  - Users can withdraw money from an account.
-- **Transaction History**: View a history of deposits and withdrawals for each account.
+  - Validates balance to prevent overdraft.
+  - Integrated into main menu and Bank class.

+**In Progress**:
+- ⏳ Additional features (e.g., account search, transaction history)

+**Planned Features**:
-- **List All Accounts**: Display all accounts with owner names and account numbers.
+- 📋 Display all accounts
-- **Menu-driven Interface**: this will  allows easy navigation through features.

-## In Progress
+- 📋 Save/load account data
-- **withdrawals**
+- 📋 Transaction summary/statistics

--  **Full input validation & error handling for all features**
+**Known Issues**:
+- Input validation is basic (e.g., letters entered instead of numbers may crash)
+- No persistent storage (all data is in-memory)

+---

-## How to Build
+## How to Build and Run

-This project uses CMake.
-To build the program:
+### Using CMake
 ```bash
 mkdir build
 cd build